infor-design/enterprise/src/components/toolbar-flex/readme.md

 Flex Toolbar does a lot in the way of fixing the layout and performance issues.
 However, not all of the legacy components JS settings have carried over 1-to-1 with the Flex Toolbar.
 Some discrepancies are listed below.
 Please note that while these settings might not exist on the new component, the configuration necessary to make these customizations exists, and is possibly easier to implement:

+### Removal of Javascript-based Resizing

-- `resizeContainers()` is an internal method in the legacy Toolbar that shouldn't really ever be called directly, except for some very specific cases where resizing needs to happen outside the normal toolbar lifecycle.
+`resizeContainers()` is an internal method in the legacy Toolbar that shouldn't really ever be called directly, except for some very specific cases where resizing needs to happen outside the normal toolbar lifecycle.
 Previously, it may have been necessary to interact with this method for specific reasons.
 This method no longer exists due to the CSS-based nature of the toolbar layout, so any references to it should be removed.

+### Some Javascript API settings are now CSS-driven

-- The `favorButtonset`, `favorTitle`, and `rightAligned` settings are all now controlled with built-in CSS classes, or can be controlled with user-defined CSS instead.
+The `favorButtonset`, `favorTitle`, and `rightAligned` settings are all now controlled with built-in CSS classes, or can be controlled with user-defined CSS instead.

+### Number of Toolbar actions displayed is now more configurable

-- The `maxVisibleButtons` setting that was present on the previous toolbar no longer exists.
+The `maxVisibleButtons` setting that was present on the previous toolbar no longer exists.
 Due to the sheer number of cases we couldn't make a configuration for this that worked for everyone, so instead we removed it in favor of user-definable sections and pre-defined menu items.

-The Flex Toolbar allows for multiple, indeterminate numbers of `buttonset`-style sections.
-However, it's still possible to limit the number of items shown in a section.
+The Flex Toolbar is different in that it allows for multiple, indeterminate numbers of `buttonset`-style sections, instead of one.
+However, it's still possible to limit the number of items shown in any of these sections.
 For example, in a case where 10 buttons would be available in a section, but we only want to show three of them, setting a hard CSS max-width on the toolbar section in question that contains space for the first three.
 You could also only explicitly create three buttons, and preload the rest of the items as "More Actions" menu list items, since that's where they'll end up anyway.

 ## Accessibility